Summary of Decameron tales: First tale (III, 1)

-Filostrato's tale of a man's devices that he employs to enjoy the physical company of a convent of nuns was also in Cento Novelle Antiche from the 13th century.
+Filostrato's tale of a man's scheme to enjoy the favors of a convent of nuns was also in Cento Novelle Antiche from the 13th century.

 Second tale (III, 2)

-A groom lies with the wife of King Agilulf, who learns the fact, keeps his own counsel, finds out the groom and shears him.
-The shorn shears all his fellows and so comes safe out of the scrape.
+A groom becomes so enamored of the wife of King Agilulf that he is determined to have her or die trying.
+When the King is away, the groom impersonates the King, who is of similar height and build, and enjoys carnal relations with the queen several times in one night.
+However, the King returns unexpectedly in the early hours and initiates sex, causing the queen to comment on how frisky he has been and that maybe he should not overexert himself.
+The King now realizes what has happened, and is determined to find the culprit without dishonoring his wife.
+He goes to the hall where all the grooms are sleeping, identifies the one with the fastest heartbeat, and cuts off a clip of his hair to identify him later.
+However, the groom was awake and cuts similar clips of hair from all the other grooms, making identification impossible.
+Thus the groom manages to get away with his transgression, but knows he must never try it again.

 Pampinea's clever tale originates in either the Panchatantra, a Sanskrit story from the 4th century AD, or the Histories of Herodotus.
 However, Boccaccio's version is unique in that the husband in the tale preserves both his honor and that of his wife, and emphasis on "keeping up appearances" that is distinct of the Renaissance merchant class, to which Boccaccio belonged.

 Third tale (III, 3)

-A married woman falls in love with a man.
-Unable to approach him directly, she complains to his friend, a friar, that he is pestering her, and asks him to tell him to stop.
-In the end, she accuses him of climbing up to her window while her husband is out of town, giving him the hint that he is safe to visit her.
+A merchant's wife in Florence becomes enamored of a fine gentleman.
+Unable to approach him directly, she instead uses the services of a friar, asking him to approach the gentleman and convince him to stop bothering her.
+The gentleman realizes that the opposite is intended and the friar continues as an unwitting go-between as the affair blossoms.
+When she accuses him through the friar of climbing up to her window while her husband is out of town, she is giving the gentleman the hint that it is safe to visit her.